ember-learn/guides-source/guides/release/typescript/application-development/testing.md

 });
 ```

 This is a lovely test.
-Unfortunately, though, it won’t type-check.
+Unfortunately, though, it won't type-check.
 TypeScript reports that `Property 'user' does not exist on type 'TestContext'`.
-Now, TypeScript _does_ know that QUnit sets up that helpfully-named `TestContext`—so a lot of the things we can do in tests work out of the box—but we haven’t told TypeScript that `this` now has a `user` property on it.
+Now, TypeScript _does_ know that QUnit sets up that helpfully-named `TestContext`—so a lot of the things we can do in tests work out of the box—but we haven't told TypeScript that `this` now has a `user` property on it.

 To inform TypeScript about this, we need to tell it that the type of `this` in each test assertion includes the `user` property, of type `User`.
-We’ll start by importing the `TestContext` defined by Ember’s test helpers, and extending it:
+We'll start by importing the `TestContext` defined by Ember's test helpers, and extending it:

 ```typescript {data-filename="tests/integration/components/profile.ts"}
 import type { TestContext } from '@ember/test-helpers';